gruntwork-io/terragrunt/README.md

 * `execute` (required): the shell command to execute.
 * `run_on_error` (optional): if set to true, this hook will run even if a previous hook hit an error, or in the case of "after" hooks, if the Terraform command hit an error.
 Default is false.
-* `init_from_module` vs `init`: This is not an argument, but a special name for a hook that runs on `terraform init`.
-  Terragrunt uses `terraform init` in two different ways: one is to download [remote configurations](#keep-your-terraform-code-dry) using `terraform init -from-module`; the other is to as part of [Auto-Init](#auto-init), which includes configuring the backend, retrieving provider plugins, and remote modules specified within the root module.
-If you wish to execute a hook when Terragrunt is using `terraform init` to download remote configurations, name the hook `init_from_module`.
+* `init_from_module` and `init`: This is not an argument, but a special name you can use for hooks that run during initialization.
+There are two stages of initialization: one is to download [remote configurations](#keep-your-terraform-code-dry) using `go-getter`; the other is [Auto-Init](#auto-init), which configures the backend and downloads provider plugins and modules.
+If you wish to execute a hook when Terragrunt is using `go-getter` to download remote configurations, name the hook `init_from_module`.
 If you wish to execute a hook when Terragrunt is using `terraform init` for Auto-Init, name the hook `init`.